xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

     dependencies, each state in a dead-lock group is connected to at least one loop.

+STATEMENT:

     A dead-lock group cannot be divided into two sub-groups.

-If any two states 'i' and 'k' belong to a group of dead-locks states, then they depend on each other circularly.
+Proof: If any two states 'i' and 'k' belong to a group of dead-locks states, then they depend on each other circularly.
 If either one belonged to a group without the other, then this group cannot be a dead-lock group.
 It would be missing a circular dependency.

+STATEMENT:

+    A state can only belong to one dead-lock group.

+Proof: If a state 'i' belongs to a group of states on which it depends, then it cannot belong to a group that does not have all those other states.
+Otherwise, the other group would not be complete.
+Since there can be no groups which are sub groups of others, a state can therefore only belong to one group.

 However, there may be more than one dead-lock group where one group depends on the other.
 Consider a dead-lock group where states 'i' and 'k' are circularly